LCS2-IIITD/Hate-mongerer-and-echo-chambers/README.md

-# Cohesive hatemongers escalate online hate speech diffusion via controlled echo chambers
+# Hatemongers ride on echo chambers to escalate hate speech diffusion

-This repository contains the data used for our work titled "Cohesive hatemongers escalate online hate speech diffusion via controlled echo chambers".
+This repository contains the data used for our work titled "Hatemongers ride on echo chambers to escalate hate speech diffusion".
 We have provided the data as per the rules and regulations of the respective social networks.
 In case you want to get access to the entire dataset, please get in touch with the corresponding author.